-The Department of Sociology is an active research unit and includes work by faculty, staff, and students.
-Learn about some of our most recent publications by visiting our main department webpage (and publications from recent years here).
-Also, visit our department research projects webpage for a list of faculty projects, including those seeking participants for a particular study, and those providing opportunities for undergraduate and/or graduate student involvement (e.g., assisting with the development of a literature review, collecting and/or analyzing data, etc.).
+The Department of Sociology is an active research unit with projects involving faculty, staff, and students.
+To learn more about our research activities, visit the list of our recent publications (by year) and read about some of our current department projects, which includes those projects seeking participants for a particular study and those providing opportunities for undergraduate and/or graduate student involvement (e.g., assisting with the development of a literature review, collecting and/or analyzing data, etc.).
 For more about individual faculty's research, visit their individual webpage on our faculty page, and see below for more information about the benefits of working with faculty on a research project.

 Student Research Funding Sources

 There are several funding opportunities from the department and/or university for both undergraduate and graduate students engaged in their own research.